giarcheuli/semrush/DevGuide_DepDkrApp.md

 └──docker/ - Directory for Docker system files └──application/ - Directory for the Dockerfile for our application
 ```

+The "**application**" directory within the root directory holds your application code, while the "**docker**" directory contains the Docker-related files.

+> **Note:** A well-organized structure for your Docker deployment helps differentiate between your application code and Docker configuration, enhancing clarity and streamlining future project work.

 ## Deploying the Application